Newborn Jaundice

 Exchange transfusion.
 If your baby has severe jaundice that isn't getting better with other methods, they may need a blood transfusion called an exchange transfusion.
 In this process, your doctor repeatedly draws small amounts of your baby's blood and replaces it with blood from a donor.
 Your baby will need to stay in the neonatal intensive care unit (NICU) for the procedure.
 It's rare for babies to need this level of treatment for jaundice.

-Don’t hesitate to get your baby checked if you notice signs of jaundice.
-It’s rare, but if severe jaundice is left untreated, bilirubin can enter the brain and cause permanent damage.
-This condition is called kernicterus, a complication that includes:
+Don’t wait to get your baby checked if you notice signs of jaundice.
+It’s rare, but if severe jaundice isn't treated, bilirubin can enter the brain and cause permanent damage.
+This condition is called kernicterus, which can lead to: